This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Pour into the bottom of your prepared baking pan and bake for 40-44 minutes or until toothpick comes out clean with moist crumbs.
+• Pour the batter into the bottom of the prepared baking pan.
+Bake for 40-44 minutes or until a toothpick comes out clean with moist crumbs.
 Cool completely.

-• TO make the cream cheese frosting: Beat together the cream cheese and butter until smooth.
-Add the powdered sugar and vanilla and continue to beat until creamy.
-Frost the cooled brownies.
+• Beat together 1 (8-ounce) package softened cream cheese and 3 tablespoons softened unsalted butter until smooth.
+Add 1 ½ cups powdered sugar and 1 teaspoon vanilla extract and continue to beat until creamy.

 Video